Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 /// details | Milestones of the first three books:

-Not every milestone is significant fully equally in every book, but this list defines common schedulle.
+Not every milestone is significant fully equally in every book, but this list defines common schedule.

 - Summer before Hogwarts.
 - Trip to Hogwarts and the ceremony of distributing first-year students.